priyankasaggu/priyankasaggu.github.io/_posts/2023-06-08-upgrade-k8s-cluster.md

 ### Aim

-To upgrade a Kubernetes cluster with nodes running Kubernetes Version v1.26.4 to v1.27.2 I'm using a Kubernetes cluster created using Kind, for the example sake.
+To upgrade a Kubernetes cluster with nodes running Kubernetes Version v1.26.4 to v1.27.2. \\
+I'm using a Kubernetes cluster created using Kind, for the example sake.

-### [STEP 1] Create a kind Kubernetes cluster
+#### STEP 1 — Create a kind Kubernetes cluster

 Use the following `kind-config.yaml` file: